MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 1. Task sequence injects the Autopilot profile JSON file.
 1. Task sequence deletes the `unaattend.xml` file.
 1. Task sequence boots into Windows for the first time.
-1. Windows setup runs for the first time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
+1. Windows setup runs for the first time and processes the Autopilot profile JSON file since there's no `unattend.xml` file.
 1. Autopilot deployment starts.

 The solution to speed up the deployment reduces the number of steps in the deployment process from 15 to 8.